Lady Danville

-Lady Danville was a Los Angeles-based indie pop band that officially formed in 2007 and disbanded in 2012.
+Lady Danville was a Los Angeles–based indie pop band that officially formed in 2007 and disbanded in 2012.

 History

 Michael Garner (keys, vocals), Matt Frankel (percussion, vocals) and Dan Chang (guitar, vocals) met at UCLA in 2005 while singing together in the premiere collegiate music group Awaken A Cappella.

 In 2006, under the name of Mikey G and Dan from Danville, Michael and Dan took part as a duo in UCLA's Spring Sing talent competition, the school's oldest music tradition, where they won with their song “Cast Away” for Best Duet and Best Overall Entry.
 Past winners have included Sara Bareilles and Tyrone Wells.
 In the beginning of 2007, the duo sought out Matthew Frankel, ultimately leading to the inception of Lady Danville.

 In the fall of 2007, Lady Danville won the annual Star 98.7 Lounge Contest with their song “Tired Magician” and was featured on the Star Lounge Compilation CD with artists including John Mayer, Maroon 5 and Pink.
 In December 2007, the group released their first self-titled EP "Lady Danville" which can be found on iTunes and Amazon.
 The band spent 2008 establishing themselves in the Los Angeles area at venues such as The Troubadour, Viper Room, Hotel Café, and The El Rey before going on tour in the Pacific Northwest in 2009 and the entire West Coast in 2010 with the bands Until June and The Fold.
-In March 2010, Lady Danville wrapped up their West Coast Tour and headed to Austin, TX where they played at the official SXSW 2010 Showcase with a total of five shows in three days.
+In March 2010, Lady Danville wrapped up their West Coast Tour and headed to Austin, Texas, where they played at the official SXSW 2010 Showcase with a total of five shows in three days.
 In April 2010, they kicked off their East Coast tour with Jack's Mannequin.
 Additionally, Lady Danville did a benefit concert at Annandale High School solely for class of 2011 in late October 2010 whilst touring the east coast.